shivannis/xandr-docs-public/xandr-docs/articles/monetize/guaranteed-delivery-gdali.md

 ## New Guaranteed Delivery Augmented Line Item (GDALI)

-Xandr now offers a Guaranteed Delivery Augmented Line Item (GDALI) that is based on Xandr's Augmented Line Item (ALI) and associated with the Seamless Insertion Order.
+Microsoft Advertising now offers a Guaranteed Delivery Augmented Line Item (GDALI) that is based on Microsoft Advertising's Augmented Line Item (ALI) and associated with the Seamless Insertion Order.
 The new GDALI offers similar features to the legacy guaranteed delivery line item (GDLI), but by consolidating onto the ALI framework, we have improved the feature set available for guaranteed delivery and provided a more intuitive workflow and user experience.
 For more information on the introduction of GDALIs, see [Guaranteed Delivery Line Item FAQ (GDALI)](guaranteed-delivery-line-item-faq-gdali.md) (login required).

 For instructions on creating a GDALI, see [Create a Guaranteed Delivery Line Item (GDALI)](create-a-guaranteed-delivery-line-item-gdali.md).